Lavish UAE weddings: From holographic processions to underwater ceremony

 Drivers are advised to be careful while driving on the road

-Put your best foot forward because you are cordially invited to enter the extravagant world of UAE weddings.
+You are cordially invited to the extravagant world of UAE weddings!
 From underwater ceremonies to holographic processions, UAE wedding planners reveal some of the most outlandish requests they have received to create unforgettable experiences.

 Florian Unghetti and Liz Nunez, founders of Easy Wedding, said that the range of unique requests they have received for wedding ceremonies span from jaw-dropping creativity to redefining the art of quirkiness.